-ii.
-To ascertain continued safety in the operation of the electrical and mechanical systems of the building through proper maintenance by the owner or the occupants.
+II To acceptain continued cofety in the operation of the electrical and 1 To ascertain continued safety in the operation of the electrical and mechanical systems of the building through proper maintenance by the owner or the occupants.
 87. This will be ensured in the contract document by providing for the commissioning of all electrical and mechanical systems by the respective supplier or builder.
 Moreover, the respective facility management group assigned by the owner or the occupants themselves, will carry out the maintenance facilities.
 88. Energy conservation measures like installation of CFLs/LEDs for the lighting the areas outside the building should be integral part of the project design and should be in place before project commissioning.
 Used CFLs and TFLs should be properly collected and disposed off /sent for recycling as per the prevailing guidelines/ rules of the regulatory authority to avoid mercury contamination.
 Use of solar panels may be done to the extent possible. j.
 Traffic Movement System 89.
 Width of driveways, parking provision, ramp width and slope to be kept as per local bye laws. k.
 Provisions for Differently able 90.
 The Project Proponent should provide at least the minimum level of accessibility for persons with disabilities. • Ensure accessibility and usability of the facilities in the building by employees, visitors and clients with disabilities.
 Ensure access to facilities and services by adopting appropriate site planning to eliminate barriers as per the recommended standards (NBC 2005 [BIS 2005f]).
 Layout and designing of interior and exterior facilities as per principles of universal design such as prescribed by the National Building Code of India, building management policies and procedures, provision of auxiliary aids & appliances, and staff training in disability awareness.
-I. Green Belt/Green Cover 91.
+1. Green Belt/Green 91.
 Provide minimum 1 tree for every 80 sq.mt of plot area.
-92. Wherever trees are cut or transplanted, compensatory plantation in the ratio of 1:3 to be done in the premise.
+Cover 92.
+Wherever trees are cut or transplanted, compensatory plantation in the ratio of 1:3 to be done in the premise.
 93. Native species of trees to be planted.
 94. Vegetation to provide as shading and promote evaporative cooling.
 In hot and dry climates, evaporative cooling through appropriately sized wet surfaces or fountains have a desirable effect.
 It should be planned for maximum benefit.
-95. The project should have detail proposal for tree plantation, landscaping, creation of water bodies etc along with a layout plan to an appropriate scale. m.
+95.The project should have detail proposal for tree plantation, landscaping, creation of water bodies etc along with a layout plan to an appropriate scale. m.
 Disaster/Risk Assessment 96.
 Fire tender movement plan to be submitted.
 Plan 97.
 Firefighting system to be provided as per the fire NOC.
-98. Turning radius to be kept as per Fire NoC or as prescribed in the local bylaws.
-99. Public address system to be installed as per the Fire Safety norms.
-100. Place of assembly to be indicated. n.
-Socio Economic 100.
-Place of assembly to be indicated.
-101. Biodegradable and non-biodegradable waste bins to be provided for every household to promote waste segregation at source.
-Impact and CSR nousehold to promote waste segregation at source.
-102. Importance of environment and various environment drives to be initiated.
-103 Importance of maintenance of environment infrastructure to be showcased by issuing pamphlets etc. 104.
+98. Turning radius to be kept as per Fire NoC or as prescribed in the local by-laws.
+Public address system to be installed as per the Fire Safety norms.
+Place of assembly to be indicated. n.
+Socio Economic Impact and CSR 101.
+Biodegradable and non-biodegradable waste bins to be provided for every household to promote waste segregation at source.
+Imput and CON 102.
+Importance of environment and various environment drives to be initiated.
+103. Importance of maintenance of environment infrastructure to be showcased by issuing pamphlets etc. 104.
 Provision for health care, medical kit, crèche, First-Aid room shall be given during construction phase for the construction workers.
 105. Adequate shelter for resting hours, crèche, clean and potable drinking water to be provided to construction workers.
 106. All local labour welfare laws must be complied.
-107. Concerns of the communities being affected by the Project are to be responded on priority, and all possible CSR is to be rendered to make the responses effectively beneficial. q \lambda n ' Daga 6 of
+107. Concerns of the communities being affected by the Project are to be responded on priority, and all possible CSR is to be rendered to make the responses effectively beneficial. \1 h ' Dags of 7